jdgamble555/adv-firestore-functions/README.md

 **Trigger Functions**

 You can change the trigger functions to update the same document with a filtered or new value.
-For example, if you have a value that you want to create on a function, and them go back and update it (a friendly title in lowercase).
+For example, if you have a value that you want to create on a function, and then go back and update it (a friendly title in lowercase).

 ```typescript
 // define data